Skip to main content

 • Interest in living in a residence hall with a highly engaged student population

-• Commitment to learning and growing in identity development, social justice and creating inclusive communities
+• Commitment to learning and growing in identity development and creating welcoming communities

 Preferred: